jennynicoleaustin/udemy-react/S23 Next JS/meetups/S23 Nextjs Notes.md

       - end points that can be targeted by requests and return and receive JSON data
 - files within the api folder are NOT react components
   - functions that contain server side logic

+V. 359 Working with MongoDB
+- It is safe to add a password into the api folder files, since this will only ever run server-side
+  - HOWEVER!!!!
+Don't forget about Git so safer to add into a .env file
+- *** add try/catch to handle errors